nus-cs2103-AY2223S1/ip/docs/README.md

 Adds deadlines that have due dates.

-Format: `deadline DEADLINE_TASK /by YYYY-MM-DDTHH:MM`
+Format: `deadline DEADLINE /by YYYY-MM-DDTHH:MM`

 Example of usage:
 `deadline tutorial 1 /by 2022-10-02T23:59`